stanbaek/ece387/_sources/Labs/Lab11_AprilTag.md

     ros2 run usb_cam usb_cam_node_exe --ros-args -p video_device:=/dev/video0
     ```

+1. Make sure if the `/camera_info` topic is published by running `ros2 topic list`.
+If it is being published, examine what data i Disconnect the camera from the robot and plug it into the master computer.
+Then, run the following command to start the camera node:

 1. Run the camera calibrate package with the correct parameters (even though the checkerboard says it is a 10x7 board with 2.5 cm squares - the size the calibration tool uses is actually the interior vertex points which is 9x6).
 Open a new terminal on the **Master** and run the folowing:

     ```bash